Soma-Adithya/Local_RAG/README.md

 - Local document analysis and comparison using PDF files.
 - Insights and comparisons are generated via a chatbot interface built with Streamlit.
 - Ensures data privacy by running all processes locally, without using external APIs.
-- Built with modern machine learning techniques, including embeddings and local LLMs.
+- Built with modern AI Frameworks, including embeddings and local LLMs.

 ## Tech Stack
 - **Python**: Programming language for building the application.